How to Succeed Working From Home: 10 Important Tips

 - Maintain a well equipped home office with all the necessities.
 Be sure to have your computer, phone, printer, and so on, down to files and paper clips, etc. Keep all of the necessities stocked and in working order.
 Be sure to check your inventory often, reviewing your needs weekly and restocking.
 Order from the Internet.
 It's more efficient and saves gas.
 Nothing interrupts a work day (or eats up valuable time) like running to the store for printer ink!

 - It is even more important to stay organized.
 There is nothing like wasting your precious time looking for a specific file or worse, having no files in which to organize your projects.
-Always keep things in the same place.
-Hire a professional organizer if you are unsure of the best way to set up your office for optimum efficiency.
+Always keep things in the same place, i. e. paperclips, stapler, Hire a professional organizer if you are unsure of the best way to set up your office for optimum efficiency.

 - Schedule time to interact with others.
-Ideally, you will schedule time for networking events, workshops and classes that pertain to your business.
+Ideally, you will schedule time for networking events, workshops, conferences and classes that pertain to your business.
 Include developing new relationships or continuing relationships you may have already established.
 It's too easy to become isolated when you are working from home.
 Relationships are still just as important as they were when you were going into the office, maybe more important.
 Join business networks.
 Attend their meetings.
 Many events are ideal for those who work at home or own their own business.
+And don't forget to include the use of technology to stay in touch.
+Having meetings or attending conferences don't have to require you to move from your desk.
+Tools like Zoom.com can help.

 All in all, it takes discipline to succeed at working from home.
-It is so easy to become distracted, lose track of time and before you know it, you have lost a day of work.
+It is so easy to become distracted with other tasks, lose track of time and before you know it, you have lost a day of work.
 If you pay attention to a few ground rules from the outset, you can eliminate frustration, wasted down time and, when working from home, success can be yours.

 Help me determine why people are working from home by answering this question.
 Do you currently work from home?